-This is the conclusion of a 2-part post about Nell Cropsey.
-To read Part I, click here!
+This is Part 2 of The Mysterious Disappearance of Nell Cropsey.
+To read Part 1, click here!

 November 21, 1901.
-A search for Nell was launched the morning after she disappeared.
+The search for Nell widened as soon as the sun came up the next morning.
 Initially, the town speculated that Nell and Jim had eloped, but this theory was quickly disproven when the police interviewed the young man at his parents’ home.

 Why did you ask to see Nell alone? people demanded.
 Where is she?

 Wilcox said he told Nell their relationship was over, and returned her picture and the umbrella she had given him.
 He said he left her crying on the front veranda at 11:15.
 He stopped to have a beer with a friend before going to his family house, and was asleep before midnight.

 No one believed him.
 In part, this was because the timeline wasn’t realistic.
 Forty-five minutes was not enough time to break off a long-term relationship, have a drink with a friend, walk home, and fall into a deep sleep.
 Instead of being left in peace, as he had hoped, Wilcox found himself pummeled on all sides with questions.

 “If Nell didn’t leave with you, what happened to her?”

 Wild stories began to circulate, as they often do in small towns.
 One man even claimed to have seen Jim Wilcox carrying the limp body of a woman.
 Jim Wilcox was arrested on suspicion of kidnapping.

 As for Nell, hope was quickly fading.
 All of her belongings were in the house, and she had no reason to run away.